 What is Autumn in Langtang like?

-The autumn in Langtang offers stable weather with mild temperatures, little to no rainfall, clear skies, and unobstructed mountain views.
-You might get to experience the festivals like Dashain and Tihar in this season.
+Autumn in Langtang offers stable weather, mild temperatures, little to no rainfall, clear skies, and unobstructed mountain views.
+This season also offers the opportunity to experience festivals like Dashain and Tihar.

 Is a trek to Langtang Valley possible in the Summer Season?

 Yes, it is possible in the summer season.
 You will have to face the challenges of muddy and slippery trails.
-But the end result and the journey are gratifying, providing you with panoramic views of lush green forests, floras, faunas, mountains, and water bodies.
+But the result and the journey are gratifying, providing panoramic views of lush green forests, flora, fauna, mountains, and water bodies.